• Slide title

 With the release of the Treasurer's Net-Zero plan, we are urging a more robust and urgent investment response to the climate crisis.

-Divest Oregon provides public testimony at all Oregon Investment Council meetings and works to inform the public about Oregon Treasurer candidates.
+Divest Oregon provides public testimony at all Oregon Investment Council meetings and information to the current Treasurer.

 Passing Legislation to Divest the Oregon Treasury

-The COAL Act was passed in 2024 to require the Oregon Treasury to divest from current thermal coal holdings.
-It is an important first step.
+The Pause Act focuses on fossil fuels in private investments is the focus in 2025.
+The COAL Act was passed in 2024 to require the Oregon Treasury to divest from thermal coal holdings.

 Providing Information about Fossil Fuels at the Oregon Treasury